 Sometimes groups get marked as

 closed if they haven't been active in a few weeks.
-This is to keep the list size managable.
 Any group marked this way can be re-opened at any time.

 To re-open a group:

 - Visit the list of closed Github Issues.

 - Search for your project and click on it.

 - You will see all the project’s prior notes and comments.
 Scroll to the bottom of the page, and you'll see a box that allows you to leave a comment.
 Next to the comment button, there should be a 'Reopen Issue' button.

 - We recommend leaving a comment while you re-open the issue, to update the project and mention if you're looking for anything new!